 In What Zone Does Tarragon Grow Best?

-Tarragon grows as a perennial herb in USDA plant hardiness zones 5 through 10.
-Gardeners in zone 4b can sometimes overwinter their tarragon in the ground.
-In zones 4a and below, grow tarragon indoors or plant it as an annual, enjoying fresh tarragon during the summer and replacing the plant with a new one the next spring.
+Tarragon grows as a perennial herb in USDA plant hardiness zones 3 through 8.
+Gardeners outside this perennial range can grow tarragon indoors or plant it as an annual, enjoying this fresh herb during the summer and replacing the plant with a new one the next spring.

 When Should You Plant Tarragon?

 You want your tarragon to establish itself before winter weather hits, so plant it in early spring.
 You can plant tarragon a week or two after the final frost passes in your area.
-This is usually around Mother's Day in zone 5 but sooner in warmer zones.
-In zone 10, the last frost usually occurs in late January.
-However, if you have a hankering for this sweet herb and it's not the right growing season, you can always plant and grow tarragon indoors at any time.
+This is usually around Mother's Day in zone 5 but sooner in warmer zones and later in colder zones.
+However, if you have a hankering for this sweet herb and it's not the right growing season, you can always plant and grow tarragon in a sunny location indoors at any time.

 For bushier plants that produce more, pinch off the top leaves of young stems when they reach about 6 inches tall.
 In mid-June or when your plants reach their mature height, cut the entire plant back to 4 to 6 inches tall.
 This will produce a flush of new growth that you can harvest for immediate use or save for later by drying or freezing.